 Remember, you cannot be fired for filing a workers’ compensation claim in the state of New York, or inquiring about doing so.
 Contact Paul Giannetti, Attorney at Law, to discuss your case during a free, no obligation consultation.

 We are here to help you.
-Paul Giannetti, an Albany, New York workers’ compensation attorney, has extensive experience in repetitive motion injury claims.
+Paul Giannetti, an Albany, New York workers’ compensation lawyer, has extensive experience in repetitive motion injury claims.
 You can call the office at (866) 868-2960, or reach out online and schedule a free consultation.